mortdiggiddy/go-ws-gateway-proxy/k8s/README.md

+# Overview

+This deployment package provisions the go-ws-gateway-proxy, a lightweight, high-performance WebSocket reverse proxy written in Go.
+It is designed to authenticate incoming WebSocket clients via JWT (e.g., from Keycloak), and forward valid connections to an upstream MQTT-over-WebSocket broker such as RabbitMQ.
+The proxy validates JWTs against a JWKS endpoint and enforces origin-level CORS restrictions.

+The proxy supports:

+- JWT-based access control
+- Connection draining with preStop hook
+- Exposed metrics for Prometheus
+- Structured logging for EFK stacks
+- TLS-terminated WebSocket connections via Traefik Ingress

 # go-ws-gateway-proxy Kubernetes Deployment

 This directory contains all of the Kubernetes manifests, Kustomize overlays, and a Helm chart needed to deploy the go-ws-gateway-proxy service at enterprise scale.
 You can choose between Kustomize (recommended for GitOps workflows) or Helm (for templated installs).